Welcome to Springfield

 The Office of Education & Curriculum coordinates the delivery of the undergraduate curriculum.
 Responsibilities include curriculum resources, evaluation and logistics, student assessment and progress, and curriculum policy implementation and maintenance.

 Faculty and staff in Education & Curriculum (see below) will be able to assist you in the following areas: student progress and academic advisement, curriculum coordination, educational research, Medical Education electives, Year 2 student absences, curriculum development, standardized patients, institutional policies and procedures, performance-based testing, curriculum documents and resources, curriculum evaluation, Year 2 curriculum scheduling, professional development and diagnostic assessment laboratory.

 Memorial Medical Center’s library is also available.
 It is located in room 443 of the Memorial Center for Learning and Innovation (MCLI), 228 W. Miller Street.
 The library has 10 computers that provide access to MMC applications found in the main hospital.
 Hours are 7:00 a.m. to 5:30 p.m.
 Monday through Friday.

-Deb Klamen, MD, MHPE, Associate Dean for Education & Curriculum
+Debra Klamen, MD, MHPE, Senior Associate Dean for Education & Curriculum

 Crystal Wilson, Office Administrator